ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/custom-passes-extensions/Custom Stencil Walkthrough_ Pt1.md

 FMeshBatch.bUseAsOccluder

 2. Create separate primsets like custom depth and add our arena components to that

-Advnatages: Might be simpler
+	Advantages: Might be simpler

 	Disadvantage: Might be rigid and inflexible with lots of edge cases

 	Ex: What happens when we need to draw things that are in both stadium & arena? viewrelevance bitmask sounds better

 3. Just take a look at decals/mesh decals

-* * *